AnHan42/OKRA/README.md

-# OKRA
-Code for the Paper: Private, Efficient and Scalable Kernel Learning for Medical Image Analysis

-Encoding Data with (sparse, semi-)Orthogonal K-fRAmes
+# OKRA: Encoding Data with (sparse, semi-)Orthogonal K-fRAmes

-Data Used in this Work:

-# OKRA: Private, Efficient, and Scalable Kernel Learning for Medical Image Analysis

 This repository provides code to implement *OKRA*: a secure and efficient kernel learning framework developed for privacy-preserving analysis in medical imaging.
 OKRA encodes data using (sparse, semi-)Orthogonal K-frames to support effective, scalable learning in sensitive data environments: